-4.3.2 Waste Pesticides and Empty Pesticide Containers
+4.4.2 Waste Pesticides and Empty Pesticide Containers

 The Waste Pesticide Program was created in 1990 as required by Minn.
 Stat. §18B.065, and administered through the Minnesota Department of Agriculture (MDA).
 Initially MDA provided (with County assistance) a waste pesticide collection program for the area every two years by Statute.
 In 2009 this was modified to every two years for agricultural waste pesticides, and annually for nonagricultural waste pesticides.
-In 2009 this was modified to every two years for agricultural waste pesticides, and annually for nonagricultural waste pesticides.
 The last MDA sponsored event for our County was August 22, 2012.